Christina Schmidt: Career

-Her big break came when she was hired to play Terri McGregor in the Canadian television hit Degrassi: The Next Generation.
+Her big break came when she was hired to play Terri McGreggor in the Canadian television hit Degrassi: The Next Generation.
 The role was a challenge for the teenage Schmidt, because the character is insecure about her self-image and appearance, and becomes entangled in an abusive relationship.
 She continued in the role until season 3, when her character was put into a coma by her boyfriend.

 Following her departure from the show, she began a modeling career.
 She was represented in fashion and print modelling by B&M Models in Toronto.
 She appeared in the fall 2007 ad campaign for MXM, a Canadian junior plus-size clothing line.
 She has modelled for Torrid and Nygard.
 Some more of her work includes Canadian designers Hilary MacMillan, Lesley Hampton, and Hayley Elsaesser.

-She also stars as one of the professional runway models in the show How To Look Good Naked Canada on the W Network.
+She also stars as one of the professional runway models in the show How to Look Good Naked Canada on the W Network.

-In 2018, she reunited with her Degrassi co-stars in Drake's music video for his single I'm Upset.
+In 2018, she reunited with her Degrassi co-stars in Drake's music video for his single "I'm Upset".

 She currently is represented by LeDrew Models.